KKegel/coconlib/README.md

 *coconlib* is a library for managing revision graphs and multi-revision graphs.
 It provides all core functionality for creating, editing and querying revision graphs and multi-revision graphs.
-The central feature of *coconlib* is the ability to checkout revision contexts.
+The central feature of *coconlib* is the ability to checkout revision regions.
-Revision contexts are groups of revisions that collaborate in a specific way.
+Revision regions are groups of revisions that collaborate in a specific way.
-Examples for contexts are the version history of a revision back to the initial version, or the group of revisions that are related by a specific semantic relationship.
+Examples for regions are the version history of a revision back to the initial version, or the group of revisions that are related by a specific semantic relationship.

 ## Features